ChameleonCloud/docs/source/technical/cli.rst

    .. error::

-      If you get permission error at this step, please check that:
+      If you get permission error at this step, check that:

       - the terminal session has been configured correctly with the environment variables